wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 We loop over every single item and then we return the accumulator plus the current item price.

---
+---

 ## 53 - Looping and Iterating - Reduce Exercise

 This lesson is an exercise where you have to use `map`, `filter`, and `reduce` all in one exercise.

-The task is to go to any webpage, like the Mozilla Developer Docs for reduce, copy every single piece of text like Wes is doing in the screenshot below by pressing= Cmd + A and Cmd + C and then counting how many times every letter and number occurs on the page.
+The task is to go to any webpage, like the Mozilla Developer Docs for reduce, copy every single piece of text like Wes is doing in the screenshot below by pressing `Cmd` + `A` and `Cmd` + `C` and then counting how many times every letter and number occurs on the page.

 ![](@attachment/Clipboard_2020-04-15-19-16-07.png) 00:27